shlizee/TimeAwarePC/README.md

 $ Rscript install_r_deps.R   # installs kpcalg from CRAN archive
 ```

-This installs Python, R, rpy2, all required R packages (graph, RBGL, pcalg), and TimeAwarePC v2.0.0 in a single isolated environment.
+This installs Python, R, rpy2, all required R packages (graph, RBGL, pcalg, kpcalg), and the latest TimeAwarePC in a single isolated environment.

 ### Manual install (alternative)